Creating a Report Dataset

 Creating Report Datasets from SQL Server Analysis Services

 Discusses how to define a dataset PowerPivot workbook published in a PowerPivot Gallery.

 Discusses how to define a dataset from an Analysis Services multidimensional database.

-Creating Report Datasets from SQL Server Integration Services
+Creating Report Datasets from a SQL Server Parallel Data Warehouse

-Discusses how to define a dataset from an Integration Services package.
+Discusses how to define a dataset from a Microsoft parallel data warehouse.

 Creating Report Datasets from XML Data